onflow/flow/docs/content/support/flow-port/index.md

  1. Navigate to Flow Port: https://port.onflow.org/
  2. Click on 'Sign Up' if you need to create a new Flow Account.
- 3. Click on Ledger:
+ 3. Click on Ledger.
  4. Follow the prompts on the screen.
-Plug in your Ledger device and open the Flow App:
+Plug in your Ledger device and open the Flow App.
  5. Click on Create an account.
 And follow the prompts on your ledger device.
  6. Once your account address is created, you will be automatically logged into Flow Port.